johnhe4/nvenc_h265_transparency/README.md

 # nvenc_h265_transparency
-Encodes a sequence of YUV frames into HEVC (h.265) with transparency, using Nvidia's nvEncodeApi
+Encodes a sequence of YUV frames into HEVC (h.265) with transparency using NVIDIA's [Video Codec SDK](https://developer.nvidia.com/nvidia-video-codec-SDK)

 ## Dependencies
-- Nvidia's [Video Codec SDK](https://developer.nvidia.com/nvidia-video-codec-SDK).
-This requires a Nvidia developer account and manual install of headers and libs
+*REQUIRED:*
+- C++ compiler.
+I test on g++ but try to keep things cross-platform.
 - [cmake](https://cmake.org) 3.14 or later
 - [CLI11](https://github.com/CLIUtils/CLI11)
-- Nvidia graphics card
+- NVIDIA graphics card with [encode capability](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new)
+- NVIDIA graphics driver installed, functioning and recent
+- NVIDIA [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit), functioning and recent

+*HELPFUL:*
+ - [FFmpeg](https://ffmpeg.org) for preparing input data and packaging output data.
+My code has no dependencies on FFmpeg.
+ - An image editor for creating the transparency mask.
+I used [gimp](https://www.gimp.org).

 ## Getting started
 This is a command line program that uses cmake to build